DINKIN/TMSuino/contributing/README.md

 _Some questions might be of interest for many.
 I might put my answer in this section, creating a FAQ, while doing my best to keep the asker anonymous by rephrasing the question._

+1. Wouldn't it improve the device to change the frequency of coil activation?
+The Arduino can achieve more here.
+Wouldn't matching a brain frequency improve the results even further?

+*Hold on!* Do not experiment wildly with high frequencies.
+That is dangerous!
+You can really fuck-up your brain with that!
+The typical theories do not apply here.
+It's all about creating a balance between the two halves of the brain.
+And this is best achieved with only a _slight tickle_.